 The first is that both image files (with the .png extension, for instance), and 3D object data to be detected by the application, with the .arobject file extension, have to be included in compilation time as objects in a resource group to be handled by the application.
 This implies that all objects and images to be identified have to be known beforehand when developing the application itself.

 According to our investigation, ARKit offers no chance of detecting or categorizing 3D objects (eg. recognizing a certain object as a cup of coffee) other than this route, with the exception of plane surfaces.
 Below is shown the process of loading the information about a real object in order to allow ARKit to recognize it later:

 The second is that ARKit uses an algorithm that compares the images captured by the device’s camera with such files, and returns a result based on how similar what is seen is to them, without any sort of artificial intelligence or learning behind the process.

 This means that detection suffers greatly when conditions vary, such as lighting, sight angle changes, etc. This is something to look out for if the detection of objects is crucial for the application in changing contexts, and can be improved either by improving the information ARKit is provided with, or possibly by integrating it with machine learning models trained in recognizing the desired object.

 These were our findings about the ARKit 2 framework after spending some days playing with it.
 Even though it brings interesting capabilities to mobile app development, it still feels a technology that’s in an infant state.
 Leaving many responsibilities up to the developer of things one would expect were solved, or at least approximated better out of the box.

-Are you thinking about implementing AR in your next mobile project?
-Let’s get in touch!
+Are you thinking about implementing Augmented Reality in your next mobile project?
+Get in touch!